aptech/tspdlib/docs/coint_shin.rst

 Purpose
 ----------------

-A residual-based test for the null of cointegration using a structural single equation model.
+Computes a residual based test for the null of cointegration using a structural single equation model.

 Format
 ----------------